Mark Gertler (1891-1939), Painter

 Artist of 4 portraits

-Artist; born into an immigrant family from Poland, Gertler studied at the Slade and was befriended by the patron Edward Marsh and the artist Dora Carrington.
-He was a conscientious objector and used the de-humanising lessons of Vorticism to create in Merry-Go-Round (1916, Tate Gallery), one of the most powerful images of the futility of war.
+Born in Spitalfields, Gertler was the son of Jewish immigrants from Poland.
+The Jewish Education Aid Society funded his place at the Slade School of Fine Art where he was befriended by the patron Edward Marsh and the artist Dora Carrington.
+He went on to become a leading member of the London Group.
+Gertler was a conscientious objector and used the de-humanising lessons of Vorticism to create, in Merry-Go-Round (1916, Tate Gallery), one of the most powerful images of the futility of war.
+His obsessive love for Dora Carrington was not returned, and together with his anti-war beliefs, this fuelled his creativity.
+Suffering from ill health and depression, and disappointed by his career, he committed suicide in 1939.

 by Mark Gertler